leetschau/mlOperatorIntro/tutorial/bayes.md

     ## [205] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
     ## [222] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
     ## [239] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
-    ## [256] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
+    ## [256] No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
-    ## [273] No  No  No  No  No  No  No  No  No  No  No  Yes Yes Yes Yes Yes Yes
+    ## [273] Yes Yes Yes Yes Yes Yes Yes Yes No  No  No  No  Yes Yes Yes Yes Yes
-    ## [290] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
+    ## [290] Yes Yes Yes Yes Yes Yes No  No  No  No  No  No  No  No  No  No  No
-    ## [307] No  No  Yes Yes Yes Yes Yes Yes Yes No  No  No  No  No  No  No  No
+    ## [307] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
     ## [324] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
     ## [341] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
-    ## [358] No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No  No
+    ## [358] No  No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
-    ## [375] No  No  No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
+    ## [375] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
     ## [392] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
     ## [409] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
     ## [426] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes